LuayJ/Decision_Tree/README.md

 # Decision_Tree
-A decision tree to predict income
+A decision tree from scratch to predict income